 In the case of American carnage versus creative destruction, it was a lack of innovation that led to the demise of the steel industry.
-US steel corporations experienced high revenues during World War II, when their products were required for the war effort.
+US steel corporations experienced high revenues during World War II, when their innovative products were required for the war effort.
 Post-war American steel continued to prosper due to its monopoly on steel production.
 This was caused by the destruction of the majority of steel plants in Europe and Japan.

 By the seventies, foreign steel corporations had rebuilt with modern techniques, reducing the overall cost of manufacturing.
 During the boom-years, American steel companies had failed to innovate, instead focusing on short term profits, resisting modernization.
 By 1970, we see a sharp decline in the number of steel companies on the Fortune 500.